mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 Any events prior to calling `.identify` are considered anonymous events.
 Mixpanel's SDKs will generate a `$device_id` to associate these events to the same anonymous user.
 By calling `.identify(<user_id>)` when a user signs up or logs in, you're telling Mixpanel that `$device_id` belongs to a known user with ID `user_id`.
 Under the hood, Mixpanel will stitch the event streams of those users together.
 This works even if a user has multiple anonymous sessions (eg: on desktop and mobile).
 As long as you always call `.identify` when the user logs in, all of that activity will be stitched together.

+## Distinct ID
+The Distinct ID is an identifer set by Mixpanel on every event based on the combination of `$device_id` (an anonymous ID) and `user_id` (an identified ID).
+The purpose of Distinct ID is to provide a single, stitched identifier for a user across devices and logged out / logged in activity.
+When computing metrics like Daily Active Users, Mixpanel uses Distinct ID to count unique users (two events with the same Distinct ID are counted as 1 unique user).

+The next section walks through the logic by which Mixpanel sets Distinct ID.

 ## Example User Flows

 Let's walk through a few user flows where ID Merge is useful.
 Under the hood, Mixpanel uses the provided values of `$device_id` and `$user_id` to generate a `distinct_id`.
 Note: the specific value of `distinct_id` will be different based on which [version](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) of ID Merge you use, but logically both versions work the same way.